dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 ### Batch Normalization

 We have seen that normalizing input features, aka feature scaling can speed up the training.
 But once the normalized input is fed to the deep network, as each layer is affected by parameters in all the input layer, even a small change in the network parameter is amplified and leads to the input distribution being changed in the internal layers of the network.
 This is known as <span class='purple'>internal covariance shift</span>.
-Batch Normalization is an idea introduced in excellent [paper](https://arxiv.org/pdf/1502.03167v3.pdf) by (Ioffe & Szegedy) of normalizing activations of every fully connected and convolution layer with unit standard deviation and zero mean during training, as a part of the network architecture itself.
-Batch Normalization makes the distribution more stable of activation values throughout training and reduces the internal covariance shift in deep networks.
+Batch Normalization is an idea introduced in excellent [paper](https://arxiv.org/pdf/1502.03167v3.pdf) by (Ioffe & Szegedy) of normalizing activations of every fully connected and convolution layer with unit standard deviation and zero mean during training, as a part of the network architecture itself. <span class='red'>Batch Normalization makes the distribution more stable of activation values throughout training and reduces the internal covariance shift in deep networks.
 It allows us to use much higher learning rates and be less careful about network initialization.
-It also makes neural networks more robust and can very easily help in training deep networks.
+It also makes neural networks more robust and can very easily help in training deep networks.</span>

 <p align="center">
 <img src='/images/style_transfer/batch_norm.png' width="60%"/>